8ctopus/sciter-fontawesome/README.md

 - add the `src` dir to your project
 - include `<style src="src/fontawesome.css" />`

+## known issues

+- on linux the fontawesome font cannot be installed

 ## how to convert fontawesome css to work with sciter

 - download